Dimethyl sulfate: Production

+Despite its obvious appeal, the esterification of sulfuric acid with methanol produces only minute quantities of dimethyl sulfate.
+The equilibrium constant does not favour its formation.
+Additionally, any dimethyl sulfate that is formed can react further and irreversibly with methanol to give methyl bisulfate and dimethyl ether:

 Reactions and uses

 Dimethyl sulfate is a reagent for the methylation of phenols, amines, and thiols.
 One methyl group is transferred more quickly than the second.
 Methyl transfer is assumed to occur via an SN2 reaction.
 Compared to other methylating agents, dimethyl sulfate is preferred by the industry because of its low cost and high reactivity.

 Methylation at oxygen

-Commonly Me2SO4 is employed to methylate phenols.
-Some simple alcohols are also suitably methylated, as illustrated by the conversion of tert-butanol to t-butyl methyl ether:
+Commonly dimethyl sulfate is employed to methylate phenols.

+In some cases, simple alcohols are also methylated, as illustrated by the conversion of tert-butanol to t-butyl methyl ether: